annabelle-z-li/AI-research-level-2/research-journal.md

 - `basic_pitch` was never designed to be a full automatic music transcription (AMT) system — it is a pitch detection tool.
 The current Space is asking it to do more than it was built for.
 - The free-tier CPU constraint rules out the most accurate models, which are GPU-dependent.
 - A realistic quality ceiling on CPU with current open-source tools is: accurate pitch detection on clean, monophonic, sustained-note audio (e.g., a simple vocal melody, a whistled tune, a single flute line).
 Anything more complex will require GPU resources or a commercial API.
+- the audio files I have been using might have been too complicated.
+I mostly used piano covers online, which are polyphonic and might stress the ai too much.
+I think next time I will try to find a very simple audio file (maybe just a c-major scale) and start from the basics to see where these tools went wrong.
 ---

 ## References